ipetkov/crane/docs/API.md

   - Default value: `false`
 * `installPhaseCommand`: the command(s) which are expected to install the derivation's outputs.
-  - Default value: will look for a cargo build log and install all binary targets listed there
+  - Default value: will look for a temporary installation directory created by `installFromCargoBuildLogHook` and then install all of its contents

 #### Remove attributes
 The following attributes will be removed before being lowered to